Matsilagi/RSRetroArch/README.md

  - CRT-Yee64 and CRT-Yeetron by Christian Whitehead: Based on a reverse-engineered / assembly version of the shaders found in Sonic Mania.
 Not 100% scale-accurate, but looks fine on most use-cases.
 Yee64 is the SMOOTH option, while YEETRON is the Sharp option.
  - DOSGame by Boris Vorontsov: Originally a misc. shader for ENB Series, now ported to ReShade.
 This mimics the old limited colors and resolutions of DOS-era games.
 Good if you are into quick setups to make your games look like FMVs.
  - EGAFilter by ???: Taken from DOSBox, meant to mimic an EGA display, with very, VERY limited color depth.
+ - FakeLottes by hunterk: A scanlines + crt curvature shader using Lottes masks.
+Used as an alternative to CRT-Lottes for low power GPUs and Raspberry systems.
  - GTUv50 by aliaspider: Less meant to mimic the physical CRT appearance and more the signals interpreted by them, this works as a NTSC-shader with scanlines mostly.
 Due to its flexibility with blurring, can be easily used to fix / re-blend dithering effects in old games.
 Requires a somewhat-powerful PC in certain values.
  - LeiFX_OA (3DFX) by LeiLei: Same as 3DFX, but ported from OpenArena, supposedly, that one is more updated than the RetroArch versions.
  - MCAmber,Green and Orange by ???: Taken from DOSBox, made to mimic monochrome phosphor displays.
 It basically just tints the screen, nothing too special about them.